manorrock/ocelot/README.md

 [![build](https://github.com/manorrock/ocelot/actions/workflows/build.yml/badge.svg)](https://github.com/manorrock/ocelot/actions/workflows/build.yml)

-_This repository will be moved to the Manorrock Attic organization as it is no longer actively maintained.
+_This repository is slated to be moved to the Manorrock Attic organization as it is no longer actively maintained.
 Unless someone takes the project on this move will be done on January 1st, 2026_

 For alternatives see the list below: